Private 1st Class Joseph A. McGrath (1911–1944)

 Joseph Aloysius McGrath was born at 903 Lovering Avenue in Wilmington, Delaware, on October 4, 1911.
 He was the seventh child of John Joseph McGrath (1875–1946) and Ella McGrath (née Ella Agnes Brady, 1876–1952).
 His father worked in a Morocco leather factory, a major Wilmington industry in that era.
 McGrath had four older sisters, two older brothers (one of whom was stillborn or died very young), and one younger sister.
 Another younger sister was stillborn in 1917.

+McGrath was Catholic.
 Journal-Every Evening reported that McGrath “attended St. Elizabeth’s Parochial School and Wilmington High School.”
 His enlistment data card recorded that McGrath had completed two years of high school, though the 1940 census stated that he had only completed the 8th grade.

 McGrath was living with his family when he was recorded on the census on January 7, 1920, living at 1311 Chestnut Street in Wilmington.
 McGrath was recorded on the next census on April 14, 1930, living with his family at 607 Maryland Avenue in Wilmington.
 His occupation was listed as woodworker apprentice for a contractor.
-His family had moved again by the time of the next census, taken on April 11, 1940, which recorded them at 1105 Read Street in Wilmington.
+His family had moved again by the time of the next census, taken in April 1940, which recorded them at 1105 Read Street in Wilmington.
 McGrath’s occupation was listed as pipe fitter.

 McGrath worked as a welder before entering the service.
 When he registered for the draft on October 16, 1940, McGrath was living at 1105 Read Street and working for the Dravo Corporation.
 The registrar described him as standing approximately five feet, seven inches tall and weighing 155 lbs., with brown hair and blue eyes.
 An annotation on his draft card indicated that he had moved to 119 North Clayton Street in Wilmington prior to entering the service.
-McGrath was Catholic.

 McGrath married Ellen Irene Moore (1917–2004) at her sister and brother-in-law’s home on Terminal Avenue in Eden Park Gardens, south of Wilmington, on May 9, 1942.
 Their marriage announcement in the Wilmington Morning News stated that the couple would be living at 1317 West 3rd Street in Wilmington.
 However, in his wife’s statement for the Delaware Public Archives, she listed his pre-service address as 515 (North) Jefferson Street in Wilmington.